SYNAPSE-Net: A Unified Framework with Lesion-Aware Hierarchical Gating for Robust Segmentation of Heterogeneous Brain Lesions: Experimental Results

 \subsubsection{WMH Segmentation Performance}

-We experimented SYNAPSE-Net on MICCAI 2017 WMH data for comparison with ten state-of-the-art models.
-In Table~\ref{tab:miccai_wmh_reformatted}, the quantitative results demonstrate that our proposed framework achieves a superior and more balanced performance profile across all key evaluation metrics.

-Our network achieved the highest DSC of 0.831 and lesion F1-score of 0.816, indicating a superior balance of precision and recall at both the voxel and object levels.
-Our model's DSC was significantly higher than the best ensemble methods like Ensemble HFU-Net \citep{Park2021} and FCN Ensembles \citep{Li2018}.
-Though CRF U-Net \citep{Zhou2020} had the highest \%AVD, our network's \%AVD of 13.46 was highly competitive and paired with much stronger overlap and detection scores, suggesting a more accurate and reliable estimation of the total lesion burden.
-The most significant advantage of our framework is highlighted by its exceptional performance on boundary awareness.
-As detailed in Table~\ref{tab:miccai_wmh_reformatted}, our model gets the best HD95 score of 3.03.
-It significantly outperforms the majority of methods (e.g., by over 50\% compared to 7.35 of ResU-Net \citep{Jin2018}) as well as performs comparably to 3.16 of Swin U-Net \citep{Viteri2022}.
-This quantitative superiority in boundary adherence is visually substantiated in Fig.~\ref{fig:wmh_qualitative}.
-In the instances of big, confluent lesions (row 3 and 5), methods like ResU-Net and SCU-Net \citep{Wu2019} display under-segmentation as well as poorly estimated edges, so their bigger HD95 values.
+We evaluated SYNAPSE-Net on MICCAI 2017 WMH data for comparison with ten contemporary models.
+In Table~\ref{tab:miccai_wmh_reformatted}, the quantitative results demonstrate that our proposed framework achieves a superior and more balanced performance profile.
+SYNAPSE-Net achieved the highest DSC of 0.831 and a lesion-wise F1 score of 0.816, indicating a better balance of precision and recall at both voxel and object levels.
+The DSC of our model was significantly higher than that of the SOTA ensemble methods such as the HFU-Net ensemble \citep{Park2021} and the FCN Ensembles \citep{Li2018}.
+Though CRF U-Net \citep{Zhou2020} had the highest \%AVD, our model achieved \%AVD of 13.46 which is highly competitive.
+The most significant contribution of our framework is highlighted by its exceptional performance on boundary awareness.
+As detailed in Table~\ref{tab:miccai_wmh_reformatted}, our model achieved the best HD95 score of 3.03.
+It outperforms the majority of methods (e.g., by more than 50\% compared to 7.35 of ResU-Net \citep{Jin2018}) and performs comparably to 3.16 of Swin U-Net \citep{Viteri2022}.
+This quantitative superiority in boundary awareness is visually substantiated in Fig.~\ref{fig:wmh_qualitative}.
+In the cases of large, confluent lesions (row 3 and 5), methods such as ResU-Net and SCU-Net \citep{Wu2019} display under-segmentation and poorly estimated edges, as evident by their larger HD95 values.